 FSU police officers are state certified by the North Carolina Criminal Justice Training and Standards Division.
-Our officers have complete police authority to apprehend and arrest anyone who violates North Carolina State law while on campus.
-When minor offenses involving FSU rules or regulations are committed by an FSU student, our officers may refer them to the Office of Student Conduct.
-When serious offenses occur, FSU police may arrest students and/or refer students to the Office of Student Conduct, the City of Fayetteville Police Department, and/or state and federal law enforcement authorities.
+Our officers have complete police authority to apprehend and arrest anyone who violates North Carolina State law while on campus or Fayetteville State University property.
+When minor offenses involving FSU rules or regulations are committed by a FSU student, our officers may refer them to the Office of Student Conduct.
+When serious offenses occur, FSU police may arrest students and/or refer students to the Office of Student Conduct, or contact the City of Fayetteville Police Department, and/or state and federal law enforcement authorities for assistance.
 The North Carolina State Bureau of Investigation and other local law enforcement agencies may assist with investigations upon our request.
 Through mutual aid agreements with the City of Fayetteville Police Department and Cumberland County Sheriff's Office, our officers may enforce violations of North Carolina law off-campus when requested.